KennyKangMPC/Kangqi.github.io/_pages/about.md

   - Codes can be found [here](https://github.com/KennyKangMPC/SeaIceDeepLearning)
   - Keep Updating!
 * Coarse Scale Modeling and Conservation Law solver(with cartesian grid implementation)
   - Codes can be found [here](https://github.com/KennyKangMPC/CoarseScale-Solver).
-Need to be organized.
+Videos for test cases are below.
+The first one is a 2D scalar advection equation, the second one is a 2D system of conservation of mass and momentum equations.
+Another example with irregular domain using cut cell grid will be uploaded soon.
+    <video src="https://kennykangmpc.github.io/Kangqi.github.io/files/sadv.mp4" width="640" height="400" controls preload></video>
+    <video src="https://kennykangmpc.github.io/Kangqi.github.io/files/swe.mp4" width="640" height="400" controls preload></video>
   - Keep Updating!
 * Metasurface-Integrated Buried-Heterostructure Quantum Cascade Lasers for Programmable Directional Lasing Emissions
   - This project is the final project of Physics 625, Advnaced Optics.
 In this project, my partner, Zerio Liu, and I presented a novel hybird laser system by combining the buried-heterostructure quantum cascade lasers (BH-QCLs) and a diffractive metalens consisting of cylindrical nanorods.
 This system could be used for programmable directional lasing emissions.
 The simulation was done by COMSOL and MATLAB.
 The report can be found [here](https://kennykangmpc.github.io/Kangqi.github.io/files/Physics_625_Final%20Report.pdf).